Classacre/22938292_Dissertation/gbm_noise_analysis/README.md

 ---

 ## Notes
-- The pipeline allows for flexible comparison of gene expression noise across multiple methylation categories, including both Cahn and Bewick classifications.
+- The pipeline now supports flexible comparison of gene expression noise and responsiveness across both methylation and H2A.Z categories, including their combinations.
 - All code and workflow steps are provided for transparency and future reproducibility.
 - You may need to edit gene names if your Seurat object uses a different format than the methylation annotation.